Guest Post: Four Mistranslations which Changed the Course of History

 Speaking through a very poor freelance translator, President Carter stated that he “Left the United States this morning” which was translated to “When I abandoned the United States”.

-It’s fair to say that President Carter didn’t have the best time in Poland; to make things worse, the interpreter used the 100 year old Polish syntax, inadvertently criticising the Polish constitution.
+It’s fair to say that President Carter didn’t have the best time in Poland; to make things worse, the interpreter used the 100-year-old Polish syntax, inadvertently criticizing the Polish constitution.

 Mistranslation in the Middle-East